NeuroTechX/ntx_slack_archive/eegdata.md

  >The time-frequency decomposition part makes perfect sense (were people not doing this already?) but actually making it into a jpeg or whatever seems a little silly

+10/12/2017 4:31 PM

+ **mrkrause** :

+ >Also the interpretation of the convolutions in the t-f plane is potentially interesting: it suggests that abrupt changes in power are more predictive than the absolute amount of power, which seems pretty sensible to me.